mesaugat/tech-companies-in-nepal/README.md

 If you cannot provide a valid website for your company your PR will not be accepted.

+### Download

+You can sort/filter/download the data from [Airtable](https://airtable.com/shrXv3YvlfxLnHJfr) as of [Mar 22, 2017](https://github.com/mesaugat/tech-companies-in-nepal/blob/cd1cdeceac28da35f0dea0d649948cc8d5460941/README.md).
+Additions to this document however is not automatically pushed to Airtable (WIP).

+Intial data was fed to Airtable using this [script here](https://gist.github.com/mesaugat/7b9b769bef27039e0c8df063789ea125).

 ---

 ## A - C